 - Bright colors

 - Great value

-While Bontrager seems to excel in the mountain bike equipment space, these gloves should work well for any type of cycling.
+While the Castelli gloves seem to excel for mountain bikers, these gloves should work well for any type of cycling.

 - Not as bulky

 For a good pair of closed-finger gloves, you really can’t go wrong with the Pearl Izumi Cyclones.

 The Cyclone gloves provide just enough warmth to be a difference-maker on those colder days.
 Full-finger coverage and a nice wrist gusset help keep skin from the wind and cold.
 They are rated for 40 to 60 degrees, but we’ve used them in the 30s and they worked well.

 At the same time, the Cyclones have gel padding in the palm, to offer all of the benefits you would normally find in the open-finger Pearl Izumi gloves.
 The padding is throughout the front of the glove, focused on the palm and the base of the fingers.

 Because of all of the gel padding, it takes a little while to break them in.
 Once you do, though, they will form-fit well.
 It just gets a little tricky if you switch bikes and postures a lot.